QualiSystems/devguide_source/_cloudproviders/9.0.0/extending-cloud-provider-shell-data-model.md

 {% assign pageUrlSplited = page.url | split: "/" %}
 {% assign pageVersion = pageUrlSplited[2] %}

 In this article, we will learn how to add attributes to our shell or modify existing ones.

-Attributes can be added to the cloud provider shell itself and to the deployment path on the App.
-Attributes on the shell are for general authentication/authorization purposes and for setting defaults for the cloud provider's deployment paths, while attributes on the deployment path are typically settings that apply to the App's VM.
+Attributes can be added to the cloud provider shell or to the deployment path on the App template.
+Attributes on the shell are for general authentication/authorization purposes and for setting general configurations for the cloud provider integration, while attributes on the deployment path are typically settings that apply to the App's VM.
 For example, Region applies to the cloud provider shell and Image ID applies to the deployment path.
 We will cover deployment path attributes in the next article.

 _**Notes:**_
 * *You cannot modify attributes **type**, **name**, and any attributes that are associated with the shell’s family as this will affect other shells that use this family.
 The family attributes are listed in the shell’s standard.
 To find the attributes defined in the shell’s standard, see the <a href="https://github.com/QualiSystems/cloudshell-standards/tree/master/Documentation" target="_blank">documentation page</a> of your shell’s standard.*